coral-aman/BIOS611/readme.md

 "Hi, this is my 611 Data Science Project.
 More to come."

+This project focuses on trends in NFL offensive statistics in 2022.

 First, build and run the Docker container by running the go.sh script in my GitHub repository or run the script below: